-The 2017 Budget establishes a GIS Administrator position as well as investment in the County's GIS infrastructure and software.
+The 2017 Tentative Budget proposes the establishment of a GIS Administrator as well as investment in the County's GIS infrastructure and software.
 GIS can and should play a significant role in the decision-making process for the development of Sullivan County as it has the ability to provide vital information on the County's landscape in a visual format.
 The County has existing GIS capabilities and the technology is utilized in various offices for internal purposes.
-The creation of the GIS Administrator position will provide one central point to coordinate these existing resources, identify needs and structure a system in which the County could provide valuable tools and assistance to the public.
+The creation of the GIS Administrator position would provide one central point to coordinate these existing resources, identify needs and structure a system in which the County could provide valuable tools and assistance to the public.